HIIT/mydata-stack/stack.md

 W3C’s Data Catalog vocabulary and The RDF Data Cube Vocabulary are used in Service Registry specification.
 Both of these vocabularies are published as W3C Recommendation 2014 and they are developed for increasing findability of datasets and data items, and interoperability between datasets.
 They enable authorisations to be used only between compatible services.

-\newpage
+# 3. MyData Account

+Functionally, MyData Account is the key enabler in authorising, controlling and logging the data flow between multiple services.
+It keeps track of individual’s consents and other relevant information in a single place thus providing a unified view to all the Authorisations of data flows.
+Also, it makes it easier for the individual to manage the flows as they are all defined with the same tools, which makes it easier to compare different Authorisations.

+Typically, MyData Account constain

+* basic information about the Account Owner, e.g. contact detail, preferences etc

+* individual’s identities for both single sign-on (SSO) uses and for managing the Service Links and consents.
+Depending on the implementation, Account could hold just the public keys or both the public and private keys.
+Naturally, hosting private keys poses more stringent security requirements for the Operator.

+* individual’s Service Links and Authorisations as well as their respective Status Records

+To be operational, the Account has to be hosted by a MyData Operator.
+It is expected that most of the operator services will be provided by organisations, though it is also possible for individuals to run the operator software themselves thus becoming self-operators.
+The key difference is that organisations can potentially provide additional trust, assurance and security levels compared to a self-operator.
+Acceptance and audit process for an organization wishing to serve as a trusted operator are beyond the scope of this document (NOTE:  It is likely to be defined along extending the criteria set for entering e.g. a regional or governmental trust network - ISO/IEC 29115 entity authentication assurance level or FICAM TFS are examples of trust and assurance level related requirements that may apply.).

+The information in a MyData Account is designed for portability allowing the individual to change operators by taking their account with them.
+The implementation of portability as a service between Operators is deferred to a later architecture release.

+More detailed technical information about the MyData Account can be found in the MyData Account specification [2].

-# 3. Service Registration and Service Discovery
+# 4. Service Registration and Service Discovery

 Service Registry is part of the Operator and it provides two major functions: it maintains a database of all services accessible with this Operator (Service Registration) and it enable searching for compatible services (Service Discovery) both for the Account Owners using the services and for the developers of services.
 This section first introduces the different service descriptions used with the registry and then goes over the Service Registration and Service Discovery processes.
-More detailed technical information about the Service Registry can be found in the MyData Service Registry technical specification [2].
+More detailed technical information about the Service Registry can be found in the MyData Service Registry technical specification [3].

-## 3.1 Service Description
+## 4.1 Service Description

 For efficient service management, discovery, and matching, each service needs to be described in the Service Registry.
-In addition to the compulsory description data such as service ID and some promotional material e.g. service logo, a Service Description is an aggregation of multiple levels of service descriptions as shown in Figure 3.1:
+In addition to the compulsory description data such as service ID and some promotional material e.g. service logo, a Service Description is an aggregation of multiple levels of service descriptions as shown in Figure 4.1:

 * a Human Readable Description forms a basis for promoting and introducing the services to Account Owners